thosgood/this-weeks-finds/markdown/151-200/week167.md

 For an argument that claims an even larger value of the position uncertainty, namely

-dx \> x^1/2^ L^1/2^,
+dx > x^1/2^ L^1/2^,

 see these papers:

-5\) G. Amelino-Camelia, Quantum theory\'s last challenge, Nature 408
+5\) G. Amelino-Camelia, Quantum theory's last challenge, Nature 408 (2000) 661-664.
-(2000) 661-664.

 Testable scenario for relativity with minimum length, available at [hep-th/0012238](http://xxx.lanl.gov/abs/hep-th/0012238)

-Let\'s do a little number-crunching to compare these calculations.
+Let's do a little number-crunching to compare these calculations.
 An gravitational wave detector like LIGO is basically just a device that bounces a laser between mirrors to carefully measure the distance between them.
 The goal of LIGO is to measure a 4-kilometer distance with a precision of 10^-18^ meters.
 If we believe the fundamental uncertainty in distance measurements is about the Planck length, LIGO has no chance of bumping into this limit, since the Planck length is about 10^-35^ meters.
-If we believe Ng and van Dam\'s thought experiment, we get an uncertainty of about 10^-22^ meters.
-If we believe Amelino-Camelia\'s argument, we get a figure of about 10^-16^ meters\... which would be very noticeable at LIGO!
+If we believe Ng and van Dam's thought experiment, we get an uncertainty of about 10^-22^ meters.
+If we believe Amelino-Camelia's argument, we get a figure of about 10^-16^ meters... which would be very noticeable at LIGO!

-Unfortunately, I\'m pretty sure the Planck length figure is about right.
+Unfortunately, I'm pretty sure the Planck length figure is about right.
 For another derivation of this figure, see:

 6\) Ronald J. Adler and David I. Santiago, On gravity and the